Yes, it’s possible to make a morning commute through Iowa sound like a drive to work in Florence.

 Predictably, the Italian is fast and enthusiastic, so you may want to use your podcast player to slow it down a bit.

-This, from Italy’s Radio 2, is your first answer for any of you who want to replace an addiction to silly drive-time “morning zoo” radio programming with something similar, but that will improve your Italian (see also number 7 below).
+This, from Italy’s Radio 2, is your first answer for any of you who want to replace an addiction to silly drive-time “morning zoo” radio programming with something similar, but that’ll improve your Italian.

 “Caterpillar” is actually an afternoon radio chat program, so it’s not quite as brash and obnoxious as morning zoo.
 The “Caterpillar” hosts are Massimo Cirri, Paolo Maggioni and Sara Zambotti and they discuss news and social trends without much depth and in bite-sized chunks.